meliache/yellow-taxis/README.md

 ### Non-Python dependencies

 - [curl](https://curl.se): The `curl` commandline-tool is currently used for downloading the datasets.
-It be available on all desktop operating systems and should pre-installed on Windows and Mac, but if not it's available for almost any architecture.
+It is available for all desktop operating systems and comes pre-installed on Windows and MacOS.

 ## Author